 © Office de Tourisme de Saint-Paul de Vence

-Need to know: Don’t make the common mistake of getting the seaside town of Biot confused with Biot Village as the two are 4 kilometres apart.
-You can take a bus from the Biot train station up to the village, or take the bus (number 200) straight from Cannes.
+Don’t make the common mistake of getting the seaside town of Biot confused with Biot Village, as the two are 4km apart.
+You can take a bus from the Biot train station up to the village, or take the bus (no.200) straight from Cannes.

 St Paul de Vence

-Need to know: It would be a shame to miss out on St Paul de Vence on your Riviera itinerary but be aware that this place gets seriously jam-packed with tourists during high season.
+It would be a shame to miss St Paul de Vence out of your Riviera itinerary, but be aware that this place gets seriously jam-packed with tourists during high season.
 If you’re crowd allergic, then you could discover the more peaceful charm of the nearby medieval village of Vence instead.

-Need to Know: Thoroughly worth seeing.
-If you can, get their early or late to avoid the crowds, particularly if the cruise ships are docked in Monaco or Villefranche.
+Thoroughly worth seeing if you can, get there early or late to avoid the crowds, particularly if the cruise ships are docked in Monaco or Villefranche.
 The fit and keen can take the very steep Nietzsche path down to Eze sur Mer – you’ll really need a swim by the time you get down about 45mins later!
 If you want to do the reverse trip, it will take about double that time depending on your fitness level.
 Take good walking shoes and water.

-Need to know: The nearby village of Gorbio is also definitely worth a visit, and the keen hikers among you will be delighted to discover the walking path between the two.
+The nearby village of Gorbio is also definitely worth a visit, and the keen hikers among you will be delighted to discover there is a walking path between the two.
 This medium difficulty path is sometimes closed due to landslides from wet weather, so check ahead.

 Gourdon is another entry on France’s list of most beautiful villages and, when you get here, you will thoroughly understand why.

 Perched high on a clifftop over the River Loup, thousands of feet below, Gourdon is a feudal village rich in atmosphere and beauty.
 With high thick walls guarding a jumble of ancient stone buildings, this is a glorious town to explore.